Mchapa817/Animal_Shelter_Analysis_and_Visualization/README.md

 # Defining the Problem
 My shelter project grew out of my personal experience with adopting my two dogs (Moose and Junimo) from local shelters, but it also became a perfect avenue for applying my skills as a data analyst.
 Having seen the challenges shelters face such as overcrowding and resource constraints, I wanted to take a deeper dive into these issues through data.
 I started analyzing shelter data to identify patterns in animal intake, seasonal trends, and opportunities to optimize operations.

-My personal connection to the cause gave me an empathetic perspective when interpreting the data, which, combined with my technical skills, helped me build visualizations and develop actionable solutions.
-This project is not just about helping shelters; it’s also a reflection of my ability to use data to address real-world problems that matter deeply to me.
+My personal connection to the cause gave me an empathetic perspective when interpreting the data, which, combined with my technical skills, helped me build visualizations and develop actionable recommendations.

 # Data Cleaning
 The setup for this project started by creating copies of the original sheets.
 The purpose behind that is so that I could explore and make changes without fearing of altering the originals.
 The original dataset would remain untouched on sheets labeled ACC Intakes and the manipulated set would be labeled Working Intake.

 One of the first steps for cleaning was taking a look at the files as is.
 Commands in Power Query allowed me to see that the dataset came with a few duplicate values.
 These were first removed from the Working Intake sheet.
 Next, the question became which of the existing rows would need reformatting.
 One of the things I had noticed was that since shelter dogs are often mutts, the combination of three or so different breeds be listed in the breed column was not uncommon.
 I had decided to use the Text to Column data tool to split the original breed column into primary, secondary, and tertiary breeds.
 Finally, I saw that the age column was in a non-standard format.
 So, I created a function that converted all inputs into a new column that described the age in terms of months.